 In order to increase public safety and health, the Roeland Park City Council made two major changes pertaining to rental inspections in 2015.
-1) The Council provided a process to have rental inspections of residential properties and apartments by request of the tenant or renter and 2) Mandatory rental inspections beginning January 1, 2016.
+1) The Council provided a process to have rental inspections of residential properties and apartments by request of the tenant or renter and 2) Voluntary rental inspections beginning January 1, 2016.
 Both are detailed below.

 City to offer Information Sessions regarding New Regulations

 To educate landlords on the details of the new regulations, Roeland Park staff hosted two training seminars designed to answer questions and alleviate concerns of rental property owners and landlords.
 For those unable to attend, please visit the following links for the presentation and brochure.
+PLEASE NOTE: Due to a change in state law, as of August 2016, internal rental inspections are no longer mandatory.
+City staff will still perform internal inspections at the landlord or tenant’s request but the City no longer requires these inspections.
+Diregard the mandatory language in the attached brochure and presentation.

 Inspections By Request